Remi-Jacobs/Remi-Jacobs/README.md

 ---

 ## 📚 Fun Fact
 > I once wrote a performance improvement plan.
-Now I write parsers.
-> (Honestly, the parsing is easier.)
+Now I write parsers.(Honestly, the parsing is easier)
 > Okay so that's not a fun fact per se, but I'm trying to make my GitHub pop.

 ---